WebAssembly/binaryen/README.md

     it does not represent it in IR.
 That is, IR can be worked on without needing to think about declaring function references.
-  * Binaryen IR allows non-nullable locals in the form that the wasm spec does, nicknamed "1a", in which a `local.get` must be structurally dominated by a `local.set` in order to validate (that ensures we do not read the default value of null).
+  * Binaryen IR allows non-nullable locals in the form that the wasm spec does, (which was historically nicknamed "1a"), in which a `local.get` must be structurally dominated by a `local.set` in order to validate (that ensures we do not read the default value of null).
 Despite being aligned with the wasm spec, there are some minor details that you may notice:
-    * A nameless `Block` in Binaryen IR does not interfere with 1a validation.
+    * A nameless `Block` in Binaryen IR does not interfere with validation.
       Nameless blocks are never emitted into the binary format (we just emit their contents), so we ignore them for purposes of non-nullable locals.
-As a result you may see what seems to be code that should not validate per the spec, but that difference will not exist in the binary format.
+As a result, if you read wasm text emitted by Binaryen then you may see what seems to be code that should not validate per the spec (and may not validate in wasm text parsers), but that difference will not exist in the binary format (binaries emitted by Binaryen will always work everywhere, aside for bugs of course).
-    * The Binaryen pass runner will automatically fix up 1a validation after each pass (finding things that do not validate and fixing them up, usually by demoting a local to be nullable).
+    * The Binaryen pass runner will automatically fix up validation after each pass (finding things that do not validate and fixing them up, usually by demoting a local to be nullable).
 As a result you do not need to worry much about this when writing Binaryen passes.
 For more details see the `requiresNonNullableLocalFixups()` hook in `pass.h` and the `LocalStructuralDominance` class.